Snorkeling in the Heart of the Coral Triangle!

 In the middle of the Banda Sea are a cluster of ten islands that were once known as the Spice Islands for the abundance of the highly sought-after spice called nutmeg.
 Today the isolated group are better known for their rich reefs and dense schools of fish.
 We will spend three days exploring some of the best reefs the islands have to offer.
 Pulau Hatta possesses shallow fringing reefs that plunge to thousands of feet and where schools of jacks, groupers, and snappers mingle with even larger schools of tropical reef fish.
 This site is also known for the abundance of turtles, rays, large Napoleon wrasses, and sharks.

-On Banda Niera we have the chance to see the techno-colored mandarinfish as well as visit the local volcano, Gunung Api, to snorkel the lush reef that grew on top of a lava flow that happened back in 1985.
+On Banda Niera we have the chance to see the techno-colored mandarinfish as well as visit Gunung Api to snorkel the lush reef that grows on top of a lava flow that happened back in 1988.
 Pulau Ai and Run, both known for their incredibly diverse reefs that teem with thousands of tropical fish, are also absolutely on the schedule.
 Pulau Run has some of the highest diversity of reef fish we will encounter throughout the entire trip!
 We will also night snorkel to see the gaudy mandarinfish perform their nightly mating rituals and have the chance to visit Fort Beligica and local nutmeg plantations.
 Overnight Gaia Love.

 Day 12: Nusa Laut / Mamamla